TWUOnline/multi-access/pages/03.assessment/04.assessment-ideas/05.H5P/post.md

 <hr/>

+<h3>Quiz/Question Set</h3>

+If you are looking for a simple but effective way to create engaging, interactive questions that support student learning than this tool is for you.
+This tool helps instructors develop creative methods for formative assessments.
+Many question types are supported  with this resource such as multiple choice, fill in the blanks, drag the words, mark the words and regular drag and drop.
+The example below highlights how this tool can be integrated into a language course.

+<iframe src="https://create.twu.ca/h5p/wp-admin/admin-ajax.php?action=h5p_embed&id=86" width="826" height="509" frameborder="0" allowfullscreen="allowfullscreen" title="Identify the figures of speech in the following statements:"></iframe><script src="https://create.twu.ca/h5p/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>

 <h3>Column</h3>

 <p>This feature allows instructors to add multiple choice, fill in the blanks, texts and other types of interactions and group them in a column layout.
 This tool allows for more creative structures and might be better suited for various subject matter.</p>